explorer14/AspNetCore.HealthCheckPublisher.DataDogApi/README.md

         .AddCheck<MyAppHealthCheck>("MyAppHealthCheck");
 ```

-### Step 2: Make sure you have the Datadog API key and application key and the following settings exist in your `secrets.json` and your CI environment (or you have some secure way of providing these into your application)
+### Step 2: Make sure you have the Datadog API key and application key and the following settings exist in your `secrets.json` (for local dev work) and your CI environment (you MUST have some secure way of providing these into your application)

 ```javascript
 {